On Extending Amdahl's law to Learn Computer Performance: Results and discussion

-While most of the above fifty eight (58) have an average cross-validated accuracy $\geq95\%$, we find that the accuracies range between $88\%$ to $99\%$, thereby indicating diversity in model performance.
-In general, the model performance is not only influenced by modeling aspects such as their assumptions, structure, and training methods but also by the data coverage offered by the experiments.
-For example, if all but one measurement have the same value for a resource, it is likely that the model would not have enough information to learn the impact of the resource on system performance.
+In general, the model performance is not only influenced by modeling aspects such as their assumptions, structure, and training methods but also by the data variation offered by the experiment sample.
+For example, consider the memory frequency resource variable.
+If all the data points in the sample have the same memory frequency, there is no variation in this resource variable to be able to relate it to the system performance.
+It follows that the model would be unable to learn the effect of the memory frequency on the system performance.
+In this manner, it is necessary to ensure variation in the resource variables to model their impact on the system performance.
 Further, the statistical assumptions involved in least squares training need to be validated in order to build generalizable models \cite{myers1990classical}.
 It is also important to note that the actual execution is dynamic in nature whereas these models offer static approximations of the dynamic process to statistically relate the resource variables to the performance metric.
 Despite the shortcomings of analytical modeling, it results in functionally simpler models to predict system performance with reasonable accuracy as suggested by the findings of our study.